CwwKeeler/Lunar-Tear-Guide/README.md

 # Lunar Tear Guide

+Please Note the following is what I was able to accomplish on my own and with the aide of Codex AI.
+The true source for any guide or implementation will always be at https://github.com/Walter-Sparrow/lunar-tear

-A worked Windows setup guide for getting the NieR Re[in]carnation private server **Lunar Tear** running.
+A working Windows setup guide for getting the NieR Re[in]carnation private server **Lunar Tear** running.

 This guide is based only on the path that actually worked in practice.
 It does **not** try to document every possible setup path.